 - Company issued all shares of common stock for cash.

-Required: Calculate net cash flows from financing activities of KLM company during the year 2013.
+Required: Calculate net cash flows from financing activities of James and Peter Company during the year 2013.

 - 300,000 – 220,000